jeffreykegler/libmarpa/ACKNOWLEDGEMENTS.md

 and the channel's other users from having to put up with Jeffrey, who could be too heavy-handed, as a moderator.
-Peter Stuifzand wrote the prototype on which Marpa's SLIF interface is based.
-Ruslan Zakirov was a very early Marpa supporter who made many useful suggestions that are incorporated in this book.
 Larry Wall has always made himself available, and his wise and experienced advice saved us much trouble.
 An anonymous member of the Hoon community was generous